-My latest and best project to date, “First Moon Rising: A Girl’s Wisdom and Rite-of-Passage Journey,”is now available for sale on DVD.
+My best project to date, “First Moon Rising: A Girl’s Wisdom and Rite-of-Passage Journey,”is now available for sale on DVD.
 The project was produced in cooperation with Georgette Star, a Portland-area educator and spiritual counselor who runs a girl’s program called, Maiden Spirit.
 You can see the primary 22 minute production now on YouTube.

 I see my role in society as a bridge between cultural perspectives that seldom understand each other.
 There are so many wonderful new ideas (many of which draw upon ancient wisdom) that struggle for recognition and acceptance from the rest of the culture that is ordinarily referred to as “mainstream.”
 I feel a personal resonance and a breadth of experience in both worlds.
 That resonance, combined with a deep-rooted capacity for empathy and many years of media development, make me uniquely well-suited to provide engaging messages calling for the development of a better civilization.

 During my years as corporate video producer I won two national awards and produced a documentary on the nonviolent movement to stop nuclear testing in the Nevada desert.
 “Peace Test: Nonviolence in Action” had a long-running airing on local public access TV.
 As part of a volunteer special project in 2001, I also produced an educational video, “Your Voice Matters,” which was widely used by women across Oregon to lobby their state legislature for better funding for women’s safety and health.